 Debunking More Plantation Shutter Myths10/10/2017Curtis Orton The San Jose shutter pros have debunked some shutter myths before.
 On our previous myth-busting binge, we tackled some of the most common misunderstandings homeowners have about plantation shutters in San Jose.
 Well, the Sunburst Shutters San Jose pros are back to set it straight on a few more myths we’ve been hearing from shutter-buyers in and around California.
 Let’s get started.
 Myth: “Plantation shutters don’t look good in anything except Southern homes.”
 When some homeowners hear the phrase “plantation shutters,” their minds typically conjure the image of a huge, elegant southern mansion surrounded by fields.
-Although it’s true that the shutters are named for that particular place and time, plantation shutters in fact had huge popularity much earlier and much later than the Antebellum South.
+Although it’s true that the shutters are named for that particular place and time, plantation shutters in fact had huge popularity way before and way after the Antebellum South.
 Plantation shutters probably gained that name because they were in just about every house in the south back then.
 Because of their immense popularity there–with their ability to keep homes cool during hot summers, and offering fantastic views for those huge houses–the name stuck.
 However, plantation shutters can give those exact same benefits to any home, no matter its style or location.
 Craftsman style houses can use shutters, just as Victorian homes, Prairie houses, and even beach houses can.
-Myth: “My home‘s style won’t work with shutters.”
+Myth: “My house is too distinct for shutters.”
 Because plantation shutters have enjoyed widespread use over several decades, some homeowners may have gotten the impression that shutters may look somewhat stale.
 We’ve worked with a customer previously who claimed that their home was “too distinct” to install shutters, which was a tad confusing–since shutters are the one window treatment that can accentuate any style.
 Shutters are adaptable to any type of design, from stylish living room to cozy man cave.
 And don’t forget, shutters are still used to this day for a reason: they just don’t go out of style.
 Buy a set of the newest and trendiest curtains and they’ll likely be passé in 18 months.
 Shutters stay stunning and elegant for decades, especially when you choose high quality Polywood plantation shutters.
 Myth: “Blinds and shutters are pretty much the same thing.”
 For some reason, there happens to be a lot of confusion over the difference between blinds and shutters.
 It might have to do with homeowners conflating “slats” and “louvers,” or perhaps the similar basic shape causes it.
 No matter the reason, shutters and blinds couldn’t be more different.
 Here’s the basic breakdown of the two.
 What’s the difference?
 Blinds Shutters Can block out whole window134 No Yes Structure Hangs from cord Solid frame attached136 to window frame How long will they last?
-Usually wear down or deteriorate after 2-3 years.
+Usually break down or deteriorate after 2-3 years.
 Can usually last 20+ years.
 Permanent or temporary?
 Temporary Permanent Increases home value No Yes Energy Efficiency Minimal Can block up to 50% of heat from the sun.
 Specialty Windows Can only fit rectangular windows.
 Can fit any specialty shape windows.
 What are the horizontal parts called?
 Slats Louvers Myth: “All window coverings offer nearly the same energy efficiency.”
 As the “Blinds vs. Shutters” table illustrated, window coverings can vary tremendously on how energy efficient they are.
 The shape, material, and construction can all have a big impact in how energy efficient a window treatment is.
 At the bottom rung of energy efficiency is leaving your window completely bare.
-Offering only slightly more energy efficiency are your everyday department store mini blinds.
+Offering just a little more energy efficiency are your everyday department store mini blinds.
 More energy efficient than those are draperies and heavier fabric window treatments.
 Getting into somewhat noticeable territory we have most wood shutters and cellular shades, made to offer sun-blocking protection and heat reduction.
 But at the very top of the mountain are Polywood plantation shutters, constructed to both reflect and block thermal heat from moving through your window.
 No More Shutter Myths If you feel like you’re drowning in an ocean of misinformation when it comes to shutters, we can throw you a lifeline.
 Call Sunburst Shutters San Jose today at 408-831-3373 to speak to one of our experts and schedule a complimentary in-home consultation to find your perfect shutter or window treatment today.